RESOURCE LIBRARY

 Merit-Based Qualifying Teams

 Merit-Based Qualifying slots are issued based on a team's performance during the season.
 Eligible teams are automatically given the opportunity to register for the FIRST Championship at the time of their win at either a Regional Event or at their District Championship.
-Beginning with the 2023 FIRST Robotics Competition season, teams who compete in District areas will not be able to advance to the FIRST Championship from Regional events.
+Teams who compete in District areas will not be able to advance to the FIRST Championship from Regional events.
 Teams from Districts that are Regional Winners will generate Wild cards at that event.
 Teams from Districts are also still not eligible to win the FIRST Impact Award, Engineering Inspiration, or Rookie All-Star award at Regional events.

 District Model